Relintai/pandemonium_engine_docs/engine_development/cpp/core_types.md

 Allocating memory
 -----------------

-Godot has many tools for tracking memory usage in a game, especially during debug.
+Pandemonium has many tools for tracking memory usage in a game, especially during debug.
 Because of this, the regular C and C++ library calls should not be used.
 Instead, a few other ones are provided.

-For C-style allocation, Godot provides a few macros:
+For C-style allocation, Pandemonium provides a few macros:

 ```
     memalloc()